AntoineGlacet/AntoineGlacet.github.io/_posts/2022-02-13-rpi-ubuntu-server.md

 ### Why a Rpi

 You could run an ubuntu server from pretty much anyting, and actually if you have an (relatively) old laptop laying around, it could be a great idea.
-However, here are a few reasons affordability, tutorials and resources, wide applications (GPIO pins), open source
+However, here are a few reasons why a Rpi is a great option:
+- affordability: relatively cheap
+- low power consumption, footprint & noise: as an always on device, it's a plus
+- large resource and tutorial: any issue you will face have been ansewered somewhere in the first few google search results
+- GPIO pins: opens a wide range of applications (I used my Rpi to flash software in zigbee devices)
+- open source: embrace open source from the start!

 In fact, I started my home server on a Rpi4, thinking I might upgrade to something beefier someday...
 This was 2 years ago at the time of writing and this same Rpi still serves me daily!
 ### List